wjk5117/BMM350-I3C-ESP32P4-Bringup/README.md

 - Raw burst magnetic / temperature readout

 ### Notes
-- The current examples are based on the default static address configuration (`0x14`)
+- The current examples are based on the default static address configuration of BMM350 (`0x14`)
-- In principle, the setup may be extendable to **two BMM350 sensors** if the two devices use different static addresses (`0x14` and `0x15`)
+- In principle, the setup can be extendable to **two BMM350 sensors** if the two devices use different static addresses (`0x14` and `0x15`)

 ### Not Yet Supported
-- Multi-sensor BMM350 I3C on one shared bus beyond the basic two-address case
+- Multi-sensor (i.e., more than two) BMM350 I3C on one shared bus
 - Automatic multi-device identity handling

 ## Hardware